Hygiene and safety measures

-The most effective way to prevent the spread of respiratory infections is by practising good respiratory hygiene, such as:
+The most effective way to prevent the spread of respiratory infections is by practising good hygiene, such as:

 - avoiding direct hand contact with your eyes, nose and mouth